bpucker/MybMonday/README.md

 ### (4) MYBs are breeding targets ###

-> **_<a href="https://twitter.com/boas_pucker/status/1368811218014629888">TWEET</a>:_** MYBs are the target of breeding projects to improve fruits, vegetables, and ornamental plants.
+> **Post:** MYBs are the target of breeding projects to improve fruits, vegetables, and ornamental plants.
 MYB1/10/110a are responsible for the red coloration of apple skin, foliage & fruit-flesh, respectively, by activating a pigment biosynthesis  #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1368811218014629888">
 <img alt="MYBs are breeding targets (Tweet #4)" src="https://pbs.twimg.com/media/EvNPR_CXMAEvIFp?format=jpg&name=medium" width="30%" height="30%">